 The kite festival features kite fliers from across the U.S. and the world.
 Kite enthusiasts show off their stunt skills and compete for awards.
 The event traditionally features five areas to explore and enjoy: the competition and demonstration field, kite club display area, activity tents, family field, and public field.
 A mini-parade steps off at 10 a.m. to begin the day.
 There is a full schedule of events for adult and youth competition.

-Generally held in time with the blooming of the famed cherry blossoms along the Washington Mall, the next festival will be held on March 31, 2018, from 10 a.m. to 4:30 p.m.
-The 2018 theme is "Paint the Sky."
+Generally held in time with the blooming of the famed cherry blossoms along the Washington Mall, the next festival will be held on March 30, 2019, from 10 a.m. to 4:30 p.m.

-The festival is held on the grounds of the Washington Monument, Constitution Avenue & 17th Streets, in northwest Washington, D.C.
+The festival is held on the grounds of the Washington Monument, at Constitution Avenue and 17th Street, in northwest Washington, D.C.
 In terms of the easiest transportation options, the most convenient Metro stations are Smithsonian and Federal Triangle.

 Adult Competition Field

 Anyone can enter the competition elements of the kite festival for free.
 Registration is required.
-On the competition and demonstration field, experienced kite makers can enter kites mirroring the theme.
+On the competition and demonstration field, experienced kite makers can enter kites mirroring the chosen theme of the year.
 The kites must be home-made and flown by the kite maker on the day of the competition.

-On the adult field, you can watch "kite ballet" and other demonstrations.
-Or, you can watch master kite fliers duke it out in a rokkaku battle or showing off tricks.
-Awards will be given for various competitive components of the festival.
+On the adult field, you can watch "kite ballet" and other demonstrations in including tricks.
+Or, you can watch master kite fliers duke it out in a rokkaku battle.
+Awards are given for various competitive components of the festival.
 By a show of applause, you can help your favorites win.

 Rokkaku Battle and Hot Tricks Showdown